cloudera/hue/docs/sdk/sdk.md

 #### Customizing Your Application's Behavior

-In the previous section we touched on CCS.JBrowser, which is the JavaScript class that generates an application window in Hue.
+In the previous section we touched on CCS.JBrowser, which is the JavaScript class that generates an application window in HUE.
 This window is empty - just a header, a footer, a content area, and an optional history navigation.
 To load content into it, every instance of CCS.JBrowser has an instance of another class called CCS.JFrame (which we discussed earlier).

 To customize your application you'll need to add new code to your extension of JBrowser to do additional things when that instance's JFrame changes state.